-Parents are the ultimate experts on their children, yet they are rarely consulted about the education policies that impact their children’s lives.
-So PAVE steps in, empowering DC parents to engage in the policymaking process and demand great schools for every child.
-Trained parent leaders serve on Ward-based and city-wide Parent Leader in Education Boards, meet with elected officials, mobilize other parents, and build targeted campaigns.
-PAVE equips them with information and resources, and also partners directly with schools, state agencies, and policymakers to improve their family engagement practices.
-Here’s how it comes together: in 2018, PAVE parents identified out-of-school programming as a top priority.
-Their activism resulted in a $10.5 million budget increase to support these activities – a huge win for DC families.
-We need more wins to secure what we all want –excellent schools for all.
+Parents are the ultimate experts on their children but are rarely consulted about the education policies that impact their children’s lives.
+PAVE empowers DC parents to engage in the policymaking process and demand great schools for every child.
+3,000+ trained parent leaders serve on Ward-based and city-wide Parent Leader in Education (PLE) Boards, meet with elected officials, mobilize other parents, and build targeted campaigns.
+PAVE equips them with information and resources and also partners directly with schools, state agencies, and policymakers to improve their family engagement practices.
+Since 2016, PAVE parents have identified mental health as a top priority four times.
+Their activism has resulted in budget increases of over $60 million, supporting social-emotional learning programs, trauma-informed care, and more — a huge win for DC families.
+Let's ensure that DC has excellent, safe, nurturing schools for all.

 Headquarters: DC-Ward 1